Tackling and Consolidating Debt and Credit

 Credit Counseling and Debt Management Plan (DMP): If you can make minimum payments and commit to a fixed payment then a DMP program can help by reducing your interest rates on your credit cards.
 Instead of making payment directly to your creditor, the DMP company will collect your money and pay off the creditors at a negotiated rate.
 This allows you to simplify your monthly payment and reduce your debt stress.
 It is basically a middle of the road approach helping you to get out of debt quicker, reduce your financial costs, and cause slight harm to your credit.

 Debt Settlement Program: A debt settlement company negotiates your debt with your creditors.
 You stop making payments directly to your creditor and your credit will drop, if it hasn’t already been damaged by delinquent payments.
-This debt consolidation program is for people with a financial hardship.
+This debt consolidation program is for people with financial hardship.
 If eligible, it will free up cash and help you get out of debt faster at a low rate.
-However, this will be at the expense of a damaged credit, which is generally not an issue for people in a financial hardship.
+However, this will be at the expense of a damaged credit, which is generally not an issue for people in financial hardship.
 Also, expect a lot of stress as your creditors may pursue legal actions, including collection calls, and lawsuits.

 Need Help to Find the Best Way to Consolidate Debt?
 If you are still not sure which debt consolidation tactic is best for your situation, then check out BIlls.com innovative tool, the Debt Navigator.
 With just a few questions and a soft pull on your credit, you can get a free personalized solution to help you get debt free.